Honduras: War and upheaval (1969–1999)

+Hurricane Fifi caused severe damage when it skimmed the northern coast on 18 and 19 September 1974.
+Following Fifi, Presidents Melgar Castro and Policarpo Paz García largely built the current physical infrastructure and telecommunications system of Honduras.
 In 1979, the country returned to civilian rule.
 A constituent assembly was popularly elected in April 1980 to write a new constitution, and general elections were held in November 1981.
-The constitution was approved in 1982 and the PLH government of Roberto Suazo won the election with a promise to carry out an ambitious program of economic and social development to tackle the recession in which Honduras found itself.
+The constitution was approved in 1982 and the PLH government of Roberto Suazo won the election with a promise to carry out an ambitious program of economic and social development to tackle an economic recession.
 He launched ambitious social and economic development projects sponsored by American development aid.
 Honduras became host to the largest Peace Corps mission in the world, and nongovernmental and international voluntary agencies proliferated.
 The Peace Corps withdrew its volunteers in 2012, citing safety concerns.

 During the early 1980s, the United States established a continuing military presence in Honduras to support El Salvador, the Contra guerrillas fighting the Nicaraguan government, and also develop an airstrip and modern port in Honduras.
-Though spared the bloody civil wars wracking its neighbors, the Honduran Army quietly waged campaigns against Marxist–Leninist militias such as the Cinchoneros Popular Liberation Movement, notorious for kidnappings and bombings, and against many non-militants as well.
+Though spared the bloody civil wars wracking its neighbors, the Honduran Army quietly waged campaigns against Marxist–Leninist militias such as the Cinchoneros Popular Liberation Movement, notorious for kidnappings and bombings, and against many non-militants.
 The operation included a campaign of extrajudicial killings by government units, most notably the CIA-trained Battalion 316.
-Honduras was found internationally liable for a series of enforced disappearances during this time period, culminating in Velásquez-Rodríguez v.
+Honduras was found internationally liable for a series of enforced disappearances during this time period, culminating in Velásquez Rodríguez v.
 Honduras.

 In 1998, Hurricane Mitch caused massive and widespread destruction.
-Honduran President Carlos Roberto Flores said that fifty years of progress in the country had been reversed.
-Mitch destroyed about 70% of the country's crops and an estimated 70–80% of the transportation infrastructure, including nearly all bridges and secondary roads.
+President Carlos Roberto Flores said that 50 years of progress in the country had been reversed.
+Mitch destroyed about 70% of the crops and an estimated 70–80% of the transportation infrastructure, including nearly all bridges and secondary roads.
 Across Honduras 33,000 houses were destroyed, and an additional 50,000 damaged.
 Some 5,000 people killed, and 12,000 more injured.
 Total losses were estimated at US$3 billion.